 Human Rights Watch put it like this: “The likelihood of incarceration increases if the defendant has a prior conviction.
 Since blacks are more likely to be arrested than whites on drug charges, they are more likely to acquire the convictions that ultimately lead to higher rates of incarceration.”

-But why are far more blacks arrested?
+But why are far more black people arrested?

 Some researchers have found that the way police tackle drug crime almost inevitably discriminates against blacks without individual officers necessarily being racist.